 Review the Document Properties before inserting views, dimensions and annotations into your drawing.
 Modify the Document Properties that correspond to the part.
 For example, check/uncheck Dual dimension display if required for manufacturing.
 Uncheck the Auto insert on view creation, Center mark option when a part contains multiple size hole, rotated at different angles.

 Modify the document units directly from the Graphics window as illustrated.
-This is new in SolidWorks 2012.

 Activity: Document Properties-Detailing

 Set Detailing options.